-Consult this page for a guide to tribal gambling in the state of Texas.
+Consult this page for a guide to tribal gambling in Texas.

 Tribal gambling is a curious thing in the scope of gambling around the country.
-States without any commercial casinos or other gambling facilities can have, in some cases, many dozens of Native American casinos inside state lines.
-Oklahoma, for example, has over 100 of them.
-Even a state like Texas with relatively few legal gambling options has tribal gambling facilities, albeit in a limited way.
+States without any commercial casinos or other gambling facilities can have, in some cases, dozens of Native American casinos inside state lines.
+Even a state like Texas, with relatively few legal gambling options, has tribal gambling facilities.

-Here is a rundown of tribal gaming in Texas and the few options that the tribes maintain in the Lone Star State.
+Here is a rundown of tribal gaming and the Texas casinos that the tribes maintain.

 Is tribal casino gambling legal in Texas?

 Yes.
 There is one tribal casino in the state that offers slots and live poker and another slots-only casino that remains in a bit of legal flux.
-The closest offering that Texas has to an actual casino belongs to the Kickapoo Traditional Tribe of Texas.
+Texas’s closest offering to an actual casino belongs to the Kickapoo Traditional Tribe of Texas.

 What tribes are eligible to offer gambling in Texas?